256dpi/arduino-mqtt/README.md

 ## API

-- **`MQTTClient(const char * hostname, Client& client)`**
-- **`MQTTClient(const char * hostname, int port, Client& client)`**

-Constructor for the `MQTTClient` object using the hostname of the broker, the brokers port (default: `1883`) and the underlying Client class for network transport.
+Initialize the `MQTTClient` object using the hostname of the broker, the brokers port (default: `1883`) and the underlying Client class for network transport:

-- **`YunMQTTClient(const char * hostname)`**
+- **`void MQTTClient::begin(const char * hostname, Client& client)`**
-- **`YunMQTTClient(const char * hostname, int port)`**
+- **`void MQTTClient::begin(const char * hostname, int port, Client& client)`**

-Constructor for the `YunMQTTClient` object using the hostname of the broker and the brokers port (default: `1883`).
+Initialize the `YunMQTTClient` object using the hostname of the broker and the brokers port (default: `1883`):

-- **`int installBridge(boolean force)`**

-Installs the python bridge on the linux processor.
-Pass `true` to force an update if the code already exists.
-This function only works in conjunction with the `YunMQTTClient` object.
-A return value of 0 means that there was an error while installing, 1 means that the bridge is already installed and 2 means that there was an update.
+- **`void YunMQTTClient::begin(const char * hostname)`**
+- **`void YunMQTTClient::begin(const char * hostname, int port)`**

+Set the will message that gets registered on a connect:

 - **`void setWill(const char * topic)`**
 - **`void setWill(const char * topic, const char * payload)`**

-Sets the will message that gets registered on a connect.
+Connect to broker using the supplied client id and an optional username and password:

 - **`boolean connect(const char * clientId)`**
 - **`boolean connect(const char * clientId, const char* username, const char* password)`**

-Connects to broker using the supplied client id and an optional username and password.
-This functions return value indicates if the connection has been established successfully.
+- This functions returns a value that indicates if the connection has been established successfully.

+Publishes a message to the broker with an optional payload:

 - **`void publish(String topic)`**
 - **`void publish(String topic, String payload)`**
 - **`void publish(const char * topic, String payload)`**
 - **`void publish(const char * topic, const char * payload)`**

-Publishes a message to the broker with an optional payload.
+Subscribe to a topic:

 - **`void subscribe(String topic)`**
 - **`void subscribe(const char * topic)`**

-Subscribes to a topic.
+Unsubscribe from a topic:

 - **`void unsubscribe(String topic)`**
 - **`void unsubscribe(const char * topic)`**

-Unsubscribes from a topic.
+Sends and receives packets:

 - **`void loop()`**

-Sends and receives packets.
-This function should be called as often as possible.
+- This function should be called in every `loop`.

+Check if the client is currently connected:

 - **`boolean connected()`**

-Checks if the client is currently connected.
+Disconnects from the broker:

 - **`void disconnect()`**

-Disconnects from the broker.